 The final appointed officer of the Council is the Sentinel and whose duties correspond with that of the Tyler in the Blue Lodge.
 The Sentinel guards the Council from without the door to ensure the Companions are not caught or taken by surprise by those wishing to cause harm or those who are not entitled to be there.
 The word Sentinel stems from the Latin word "sentire" meaning "to watch or perceive by the senses."
 The Sentinel is one who stands guard over some kind of structure, whether it be an installation, a gate, or a passage.
-It is there job to prevent intrusion by enemy or those unauthorized.
-The jewel of the Sentinel is is two sabers and a trowel within a hollow triangular medal that is suspended from a purple collar or lanyard.
+It is their job to prevent intrusion by enemies or those unauthorized.
+The jewel of the Sentinel is two sabers and a trowel within a hollow triangular medal that is suspended from a purple collar or lanyard.

 1. Speidel, F. G. (1978).
 The York Rite of Freemasonry.
 Raleigh: Press of Oxford Orphanage.